aiven/devportal/docs/tools/cli/service/privatelink.rst

 ``avn service privatelink azure connection update``
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-Updates the connection with the Private IP address of the private endpoint's Network interface.
+Updates an Azure PrivateLink connection with the Private IP address of the private endpoint's Network interface.

 .. list-table::
   :header-rows: 1